martyychang/sfdc-trigger-workflow/README.md

 ### One-time Account object setup

-1. Create an unchecked-by-default checkbox field _named_ `IsProcessed__c` on the Account object.
-2. Create and _activate_ a workflow rule on the Account object that always sets `IsProcessed__c` to TRUE.
-3. Create a single trigger on the Account object named `AccountTrigger` as shown below.
+Create a single trigger on the Account object named `AccountTrigger` as shown below.

 ```java
 trigger AccountTrigger on Account (